mykhani/device-tree-guide/README.md

 ```

 #### .dtsi files
 By convention, the devicetree source follows a certain hierarchy of devicetree include (.dtsi) and devicetree source (.dts) files.

-The dtsi files contains generic/ common data, that could be shared among many dts files.
+The dtsi files contains generic/ common data, that can be shared among many dts files.
 Each dts file include one or many dtsi files and make changes specific to that dts file.

 A bare minimum example of this heirarchy is the one consisting of a SoC based dtsi file and actual board based board.dts file.

 *soc.dtsi*
 ```
 /*
-  Define the nodes for all the available devices on this chipset.
+  Define the nodes for all of the available devices on this chipset.
   Mark them disabled by default as not all of them could be supported by the actual board, based on this chipset.
 */